 Although the production of animal protein for human consumption has been under continual pressure and marred by much controversy, the world-wide and domestic consumption of animal protein continues to grow.
 The Food and Agriculture Organisation of the United Nations (FAO) (2002) (http://www.fao.org/) predicts that the level of world consumption of animal protein for the year 2000 will increase by 60% by 2020; much of the meat protein will be from poultry and the FAO is also predicting a 30% increase in egg production.
+World per capita meat consumption has been projected by FAO to increase from 41.3 kg/person in 2015 to over 45 kg/person in 2030.
 With increased animal protein production there will be increased demand for feed and, in particular, a demand for ingredients high in protein and energy.

 Animal protein meals are usually defined by inputs.
 Those specifically used in poultry diets include meat (no bone) or meat and bone meal from ruminants and/or swine; blood meal; poultry by-product meal; feather meal; and fish meal.
 There are specific limitations now assigned to these products with regards to inputs used and guarantees with respect to minimum nutrient levels.
 For example meat and bone meal may be specifically from ruminants and must be free of hair, wool and hide trimmings, except where it is naturally adhering to heads and hoofs.
 The products are rendered, which is a biosecure process that evaporates water, extracts fat and yields a finished ground product high in protein (which has no resemblance to the raw product) and minerals.
 The products are marketed with guarantees as to minimum protein, phosphorus and calcium levels.